robbintt/pylanthia/README.md

 # Pylanthia

-A terminal dragonrealms client in Python.
+A terminal-based dragonrealms client in Python.

 ## Goal